tazama-lf/docs/Product/Archive/Architecture/High-Level-Design.md

 Enrichment Data Pull is implemented using OpenFaaS

 - Many clients or public data stores that host Enrichment data will be exposed via an API
-  - This API is not part of the Tazama system
+  - This API is not part of the Tazama platform
-- Enrichment Data Pull is part of the Tazama system
+- Enrichment Data Pull is part of the Tazama platform
 - Enrichment Data Pull will NOT expose endpoints
 - Enrichment Data Pull will call API for Enrichment Data Source (external) using the relevant authentication and authorization token
 - Enrichment Data Pull will accept data in multiple formats (including JSON, CSV, XLS, XLSX, XML)